 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies and financial markets globally, potentially leading to an economic downturn.
+The extent to which the coronavirus may further impact the Company's business activities will depend on future developments, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions, business disruptions, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
+These events are highly uncertain and, as such, the Company cannot determine their financial impact at this time.

 The Company has rapidly adapted to the needs of the society and the demand from the market for coronavirus vaccine products.
 It has initiated the study and development of BVX-0320, its proprietary vaccine candidate for COVID-19.
+Refer to the further discussion related to COVID-19 implication under the heading Risks and Uncertainties.